Vegetable Garden Basics: Part 2 – Raised Beds Pros & Cons

 Disadvantages: Buying new soil costs money and could require more time (e.g., trips to the store and/or taking the time to wheel barrow it back and forth from where it’s been delivered onsite).

 Raised beds also tend to dry out more quickly (i.e., you’ll need to water them more often) and may need to be amended more often with organic matter given that all the good bio-stuff that’s happening in your native soil is below grade.

 2. Critter & Pet Control

-Advantages: By simply being raised off the ground, raised beds will keep some of the roaming critters out of your vegetable garden.
+Advantages: By simply being raised off the ground, raised beds will help keep some of the roaming critters out of your vegetable garden.
 It will also more likely keep dogs from doing their business where you don’t want them to.

 In addition, since raised beds provide a more controlled environment, you can more easily add a few elements to help keep out unwanted guests: 1. by putting wire mesh at the base of your raised beds, you’ll more easily keep out borrowing critters; and 2. by adding a fence around your raised bed area, you’ll keep other roaming critters and pets out.
 But wily cats will still get in.
-I know.
-Our raised beds are a favorite litter box for our neighbor’s cat…but I’m good with that, because Maddie also does her fair share of critter control.

 That said, you can certainly add a fence around an in-ground garden, but from a design perspective it’s often easier to do that around another man-made structure…or even attach it directly to your raised beds (that’s what I did).

 For both raised beds and open ground vegetable gardens, you can add landscape fabric under your soil to add additional protection from weeds.

 Advantages: However, by the mere fact that your beds are raised off the ground and you’re using “clean” soil, many have found that weeds are more easily controlled using raised beds.
 And as I reference below, if you do get weeds, it’s often easier to get to and yank them out of raised beds.